svetogam/superpractica/README.md

 3. Open the project folder in Godot.

 The game should be playable and editable in Godot.
-Please tell me if you followed the instructions and it's not working.
+Please open an issue if you followed the instructions and it's not working.

 ## How to contribute

-To contribute modifications, see the [general contributing guide](https://codeberg.org/superpractica/wiki/wiki/Contributing-Guide) and the [game development page](https://codeberg.org/superpractica/wiki/wiki/Game-Development) on the wiki.
+See the [Contribute page](https://superpractica.org/contribute/) on the website for general contribution instructions.

+Discussion takes place on the [Zulip chat](https://superpractica.zulipchat.com/).
+[Register](https://superpractica.zulipchat.com/register/) and post in the [Gamedev channel](https://superpractica.zulipchat.com/#narrow/channel/483189) to discuss how to improve the game and what to do.
+Also see [issues](https://codeberg.org/superpractica/superpractica/issues) and [projects](https://codeberg.org/superpractica/superpractica/projects).

 To contribute funds, go to [Liberapay](https://liberapay.com/SuperPractica/) or [Patreon](https://www.patreon.com/superpractica).

-To discuss Super Practica outside of particular issues, visit the [Zulip chat](https://superpractica.zulipchat.com/).

 ## Copyright

 See [COPYRIGHT.md](COPYRIGHT.md) for copyright and license information.